sonbn-225/os2017/README.md

-USTH ICT 2017 Android Development
+USTH ICT 2017 Operating System
 =====================================

 Students are expected to: